PaulioRandall/np90/README.md

 	...P69_File_Options,

 	// List of accepted lang attibute values.
 Undefined
-	// means a style tag with no lang set will be included
+	// Undefined means a style tag with no lang set will
-	// in processing.
+	// be included in processing.
 	mimeTypes: [undefined, 'p69', 'text/p69'],
 })
 ```